slugbyte/mold/README.md

 * Ability to download add content from a URL
 * A color coded help logger
 * Bash and Zsh tab completion for arguments and mold-root content

+## Warning Unstable
+Mold is under active development and not ready for production use.

 ## TODO: Install Mold
 ### Download the CLI